A Saucerful of Secrets: Release and reception

 The album was released in the UK on 28 June 1968 on EMI's Columbia label, reaching number 9 in the UK charts.
 It was released in the US by the Tower Records division of Capitol, where it was the only Pink Floyd album not to chart until 2019, when it peaked at 158.
-However, when reissued as A Nice Pair with the original version of The Piper at the Gates of Dawn after the success of The Dark Side of the Moon, the album did chart at number 36 on the Billboard 200.
+When reissued as A Nice Pair with the original version of The Piper at the Gates of Dawn after the success of The Dark Side of the Moon, however, the album did chart at number 36 on the Billboard 200.
 "Let There Be More Light" was released as a single, backed with "Remember a Day", in the US on 19 August 1968.
 Rolling Stone was unfavourable, writing that the album was "not as interesting as their first" and "rather mediocre", highlighting the reduced contributions from Barrett.
-However, in recent years via The Rolling Stone Album Guide, it was given an updated rating of 3 stars, which indicates a positive rating.
+In recent years via The Rolling Stone Album Guide, it was given an updated rating of three stars, which indicates a positive rating.

 The stereo mix of the album was first released on CD in 1988, and in 1992 was digitally remastered and reissued as part of the Shine On box set.
 The remastered stereo CD was released on its own in 1994 in the UK and the US.
 The mono version of the album has never been officially released on CD.
 The stereo mix was remastered and re-issued in 2011 by Capitol/EMI as part of the Discovery series, and again in 2016 by Sony Music under the Pink Floyd Records label.
 The mono mix was reissued on vinyl for Record Store Day in April 2019 by Sony Music and Warner Music Group under the Pink Floyd Records label.
 The album finally charted on the Billboard 200 as a standalone peaking at No. 158 when the mono mix was re-released for Record Store Day.

 In a retrospective review for AllMusic, Richie Unterberger draws attention to the album's "gentle, fairy-tale ambience", with songs that move from "concise and vivid" to "spacy, ethereal material with lengthy instrumental passages".
 In a review for BBC Music, Daryl Easlea said Saucerful was "not without filler", adding that "Jugband Blues" was "the most chilling" song on the album.

 In 2014, Mason named A Saucerful of Secrets his favourite Pink Floyd album: "I think there are ideas contained there that we have continued to use all the way through our career.
 I think [it] was a quite good way of marking Syd's departure and Dave's arrival.
 It's rather nice to have it on one record, where you get both things.
 It's a cross-fade rather than a cut."